Time to Homeschool

 Picking the right curriculum, however, is essential.

-That said, finding that perfect curriculum fit when preparing to homeschool for the first time can be downright scary or overwhelming, so listen up!
+That said, finding that perfect curriculum fit when preparing to homeschool for the first time can be downright scary and overwhelming, so listen up!

 First, I just want to say, that there is no right or wrong, best or worst, mold fitting, perfect fit for everyone type of curriculum.